maxlelyonais/FlappyBird-AI/README.md

 4. Save the file with a `.md` extension (e.g., `flappy_bird_neat.md`).

 5. You can now commit and push this Markdown file to your GitHub repository.
 GitHub will automatically render the Markdown content, including code blocks with syntax highlighting.

-Remember to replace placeholders like `<Your Repository>` and provide appropriate acknow